svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_recursion_to_iteration/index.md

-It seems to me that it should be possible to iterate over sub-trees that are linked-lists with the links in the `cdr` position in constant space by making the stack implicit.
+It seems to me that it should be possible to iterate over sub-trees that are linked-lists with the links in the `cdr` position in constant space by making the stack explicit.
 In the general case the stack usage will still be proportional to the depth of the tree that is traversed but now with the benefit that we are more in control of (and know) the size of the stack.
 I also imagine that linked-lists